 The production design is a complete marvel.

-Guillermo del Toro dazzles with his very own Terabithia in the alternate universe of Jaegers and Kaijus.
+Director Guillermo del Toro and crew dazzle with their unique Terabithia in the alternate universe of Jaegers and Kaijus.
 It isn’t just the sheer scale.
 Each mech suit and monster stands out with its distinguished designs and meticulous detail.

 While the production owes much to its Japanese influences, there remains a clear emphasis on creative spirit in its conception.
 The expansive mythology will have fans prying every corner of the Internet for every trivial specification of each Jaeger.

-Pacific Rim remains humanistic even in its mechanical environment.
+Pacific Rim remains human, even in its mechanical environment.

 The large team of Jaeger riders launches into several excellent story arcs.
-One of which is that of Mako Mori (Rinko Kikuchi)’s, a woman as capable to lead as the men in the military setting of the story.
+One of which is that of Mako Mori (Rinko Kikuchi)’s.
+So rare is the story of a woman as capable to lead as the men in a military setting.

 I was very careful how I built the movie.
 One of the other things I decided was that I wanted a female lead who has the equal force as the male leads.
 She’s not going to be a sex kitten, she’s not going to come out in cut-off shorts and a tank top, and it’s going to be a real earnestly drawn character.

 International casting does not exist simply to enter the Asian film market (I’m looking at you, Iron Man 3 and Resident Evil: Retribution).
-Mako is written to be part of a well-developed arc that drives the story forward, though it was a shame that there weren’t more than just one leading woman.
+Mako is written to be part of a well-developed arc that drives the story forward, though it was a shame that there weren’t more than leading women in the entourage.

-Who really stole the show is Idris Elba, who takes on the role of Mako’s father figure Stacker Pentecost.
+Idris Elba steals the show as he takes on the role of Mako’s father figure Stacker Pentecost.
 The actor of Luther fame commands the screen with the restrained empathy and fearlessness of a great leader.
 Entrusted with some of the best lines, the man rightfully gets his Independence Day speech moment.
 (You know, that speech.)
 And guess what?
 It.
 Was.
 Awesome.